Direct Line magazine

 How having dog insurance can help you

-While having dog insurance can’t make up for the mental anguish you’ll be feeling, it will provide you with financial help you need during this difficult time.
+While having dog insurance can’t make up for the mental anguish you’ll be feeling, it can provide you with financial help you need during this difficult time.

 FAQs